-The CY7C1161V18, CY7C1176V18, CY7C1163V18, and CY7C1165V18 are synchronous pipelined burst SRAMs equipped with both a read port and a write port.
+The CY7C1141V18, CY7C1156V18, CY7C1143V18, and CY7C1145V18 are synchronous pipelined Burst SRAMs equipped with both a read port and a write port.
 The read port is dedicated to read operations and the write port is dedicated to write operations.
 Data flows into the SRAM through the write port and out through the read port.
 These devices multiplex the address inputs in order to minimize the number of address pins required.
-By having separate read and write ports, the QDR-II+completely eliminates the need to "turn-around" the data bus.
-It avoids any possible data contention, thereby, simplifying system design.
-Each access consists of four 8-bit data transfers in the case of CY7C1161V18, four 9-bit data transfers in the case of CY7C1163V18, and four 36-bit data transfers in the case of CY7C1165V18 in two clock cycles.
+By having separate read and write ports, the QDR-II+completely eliminates the need to "turn-around" the data bus and avoids any possible data contention, thereby simplifying system design.
+Each access consists of four 8-bit data transfers in the case of CY7C1141V18, four 9-bit data transfers in the case of CY7C1156V18, four 18-bit data transfers in the case of CY7C1143V18, and four 36-bit data transfers in the case of CY7C1145V18 in two clock cycles.

-Accesses for both ports are initiated on the positive input clock (K).
-All synchronous input and output timings are referenced to the rising edge of the Input clocks (K/K).
+Accesses for both ports are initiated on the Positive Input Clock (K).
+All synchronous input \underline{a} nd output timing refer to the rising edge of the Input clocks (K/K).

 All synchronous data inputs $(D{[x:0]})$ pass through input registers controlled by the input clocks (K and K).
-All synchronous data outputs $(Q{[x:0]})$ pass through output registers controlled by the rising edge of the Input clocks (K and K) also.
+All synchronous data outputs $(Q{[x:0]})$ pass through output registers controlled by the rising edge of the Input clocks (K and K) as well.

-All synchronous control (\overline{RPS} , \overline{WPS} , $\overline{BWS}{[x:0]}$) inputs pass through input registers controlled by the rising edge of the input clocks (K and K).

-CY7C1163V18 is described in the following sections.
-The same basic descriptions apply to CY7C1161V18, CY7C1176V18, and CY7C1165V18.
+All synchronous control $(\overline{RPS}, \overline{WPS}, \overline{BWS}{[x:0]})$ inputs pass through input registers controlled by the rising edge of the input clocks (K/K).
+CY7C1143V18 is described in the following sections.
+The same basic descriptions apply to CY7C1141V18, CY7C1156V18, and CY7C1145V18.